yang-central/yang-compiler/README.md

  ```
 ### &emsp;Commandline
 ```
-# java -jar yang-compiler-1.0-SNAPSHOT.jar [yang=<_yang directory_>] [ settings=<_settings.json_> ] [install]
+# java -jar yang-compiler-1.0-SNAPSHOT.jar [option=<_build.json_>]  [install]
 ```
 #### &emsp;&emsp;Parameters
-1. yang: optional, local directory for yang modules to be compiled, if not present, the 'yang' directory of build.json will be used.
+1. option: optional, specify the build option.
+It's the path of build.json, if not present, the build.json in current directory will be used.
-2. settings: optional, the path of settings.json. {user.home}/.yang/settings.json is default.
-If no settings.json, the default settings will be used.
-3. install: optional, if it's not present, the yang files to be complied will not be copied into local repo directory, if it's present, all yang files which is successfully compiled will be copied into local repository.
+2. install: optional, if it's not present, the yang files to be complied will not be copied into local repo directory, if it's present, all yang files which is successfully compiled will be copied into local repository.